philberty/vigilant/README.md

 Vigilant provides application driven stats monitoring.
 When you integrate your application with the Daemon bindings/library every time your application starts a daemon is created and all other processes will attach to this daemon sending watch/log/alert messages which in turn are delivered to a datastore.
-Because your own applications know their pid (od.getpid()) you no longer need to manage your monitoring with runner scripts.
+Because your own applications know their pid (os.getpid()) you no longer need to manage your monitoring with runner scripts.

 ## Screenshots

+Dynamic cluster model visualized using vis.js.
 ![Overview](/screenshots/overview.png "Overview")

+Real-time graphs using the web-socket api using vis.js.
 ![Real-Time](/screenshots/real-time.png "Real-Time")

 ## Tutorial